argonautproject/provider-directory/pages/_includes/argo-location-search.md

 **Example:** GET [base]/Location?name=Health

-*Support:* Mandatory to suppport search by Location name.
+*Support:* Mandatory to support search by Location name.

 *Implementation Notes:* Search based on text name [(how to search by string)].